joedogg/zen-mojimatch-site/README.md

 </head>
 <body>
     <div class="header">
-        <h1>🎮 Emoji Match</h1>
+        <h1>🎮 Zen MojiMatch</h1>
         <p>Support & Help Center</p>
     </div>

     <div class="container">
         <!-- About the Game -->
         <div class="card">
-            <h2>About Emoji Match</h2>
+            <h2>About Zen MojiMatch</h2>
-            <p>Emoji Match is a fun, physics-based puzzle game where you match groups of three identical emojis in a tumbling, gravity-affected environment.
+            <p>Zen MojiMatch is a fun, physics-based puzzle game where you match groups of three identical emojis in a tumbling, gravity-affected environment.
 Test your reflexes and pattern recognition as emojis bounce, collide, and settle in this unique matching experience!</p>

             <div class="feature-grid">
                 <div class="feature">